 Hard Money Loans

-Hard money loans are short-term loans secured by property, often real estate, so credit score and revenue aren’t strong considerations.
+If you’re looking to purchase commercial real estate, you might consider a short-term hard money loan.
+Because these loans are secured by property, credit score and revenue aren’t strong considerations.
 Your collateral’s value is the primary consideration for lenders.

 Moving On After Your SBA Loan Is Declined

-You’re a business owner, so you know the importance of stick-to-itiveness and resilience.
+You’re a business owner, so you know the importance of perseverance and resilience.
 While you might be denied for an SBA loan, that doesn’t mean you’ll hear a “no” every time.
-Find out what you can do to improve your standing in the eyes of lenders, and try again.
+Find out what you can do to improve your standing in the eyes of lenders and try again.

 Also, keep in mind SBA loans aren’t for everyone.
 Sometimes, other funding options, whether grants or alternative financing, could be a better fit depending on your circumstances.
 Stay open to the possibilities and keep persevering.